 The American Council for Technology-Industry Advisory Council (ACT-IAC) is a 501(c)3 non-profit educational organization established to improve government through the effective and innovative application of technology.
 ACT-IAC provides an objective, trusted and ethical forum where government and industry executives can communicate, collaborate and learn.
-ACT-IAC is the premiere public-private partnership in the government technology community and has been called “an example of how government and industry can work together.”
+ACT-IAC is the premier public-private partnership in the government technology community and has been called “an example of how government and industry can work together.”

 The former U.S. Chief Technology Officer called ACT-IAC the “Switzerland of the government IT community.”

 The ACT-IAC organizational structure is much like a coin.
 One side is the American Council of Technology (ACT) and the other is the Industry Advisory Council (IAC).
-While each has its own identity, it is the relationship between the two that creates value
+While each has its own identity, it is the relationship between the two that creates value.

 American Council for Technology (ACT)

 Government employees engage in the organization through the American Council for Technology (ACT).
 ACT was established in 1979 by government employees, with the encouragement of OMB and GSA, to provide a forum where Federal, state and local government employees could communicate and collaborate.
 ACT is governed by an Executive Committee of senior government executives.
 ACT is an individual membership organization and membership is available for free to any full-time government employee.
 The ACT Executive Committee establishes the strategic direction for the organization and protects the integrity of the collaborative process.